Shaneloong/Shaneloong/README.md

 ## About Me

-I am a student that is currently studying Software Engineering in Asia Pacific University of Technology and Innovation (APU).
+I am a student that is currently studying Software Engineering in Asia Pacific University of Technology and Innovation (APU). <br />
 I am passionate in learning new programming language and skills.

 ## Skills and Programming Languages